 Strawberry nutrition facts will tell all about the amazing properties of this wonderful fruit; it is even allowed on the ketogenic diets.

 Another good source is from our citrus fruit list.
-High folate levels is a subject for all women of child-bearing age to take seriously; spina bifida and orange juice is a solution.
+High folate levels is a subject for all women of child-bearing age to take seriously.

-I know it is boringly repetitive but those eating foods from a wide range of colours need have no fears of these strange diseases caused by deficiencies of vitamins or important phytonutrients.
+It is boringly repetitive but those eating a wide range of coloured foods need have no anxiety of these strange diseases caused by deficiencies of vitamins and important phytonutrients.

-We aim for ten or more coloured foods every day; there is a lot of malignant disease in our family so we do our level best to enjoy fruits and salads rich in anti-oxidants.
+Aim for ten or more coloured foods every day if there is a lot of malignant disease in your family; do your level best to enjoy fruits and salads rich in anti-oxidants.